The Gardner method for symmetries: Gardner method for symmetries

-The index $\alpha$ indicates that $v_{\alpha}$ is the solution of (\ref{BT10}) with parameter $\alpha$.
-The system (\ref{BT10})-(\ref{BT11}) is consistent if $\phi$ satisfies the KdV equation (\ref{eq}) and has a one-parameter family of solutions.
-By $v_{\alpha_1}, v_{\alpha_2}$ we denote different solutions of (\ref{BT10})-(\ref{BT11}) with the same parameter $\alpha$.
+The index $\alpha$ indicates that $v_{\alpha}$ is the solution of (\ref{BT10})-(\ref{BT11}) with parameter $\alpha$.
+The system (\ref{BT10})-(\ref{BT11}) is consistent if and only if $\phi$ satisfies the KdV equation (\ref{eq}) and has a one-parameter family of solutions.
 There is an algebraic way to describe the action of repeated B\"acklund transformations with different parameters \cite{DrJo}.
 This relation is called the nonlinear superposition principle and has the form

 Here $u_{\alpha}=u+v_{\alpha}$ is obtained by application of the BT with parameter $\alpha$, $u_{\beta}=u+v_{\beta}$ is from application of the BT with parameter $\beta$, and $u_{\alpha,\beta}$ is the result of application of both, in either order, as they commute.
 Writing $\beta=\epsilon+\alpha$, relation (\ref{eq2}) can be rewritten